-New Discoveries in Bath Spa – a Day Trip from London:
+New Discoveries in Bath Spa – London to Bath in a Day

 I guess sometimes you do miss seeing things that are right on your own doorstep.